frankmcsherry/frankmcsherry.github.io/_posts/2015-04-10-genericjoin.md

 The algorithm that Ngo et al detail is really quite general.
 They even call the algorithm GenericJoin.

 I'm going to focus on a specific realization of it.
 I should say at this point that the specific realization is due to other people, not me.
-I'm not really sure who gets credit, but Semih Salihoghlu and Chris Ré are the ones that taught me about worst-case join processing, and it was with Semih, Chris, and Michael Isard that we banged out [the first version of this in Naiad](https://github.com/MicrosoftResearch/NaiadSamples/tree/master/Join).
+I'm not really sure who gets credit, but Semih Salihoglu and Chris Ré are the ones that taught me about worst-case join processing, and it was with Semih, Chris, and Michael Isard that we banged out [the first version of this in Naiad](https://github.com/MicrosoftResearch/NaiadSamples/tree/master/Join).

 ### Specific Join